There is a lot of mis-information or simply untruthful information about

 Nickel Iron Batteries on the internet.

-Our batteries have an indefinite life cycle meaning they dont wear out, unlike all other battery types.
+Our batteries have an indefinite life cycle meaning they dont wear out under normal operating parameters.

-The electolyte needs renewing between 8-10 years.
-Cost around 5% the price of the battery with another 8-10 years of use time and time again.
+The cost is around 5% the price of the battery with another 8-10 years of use time and time again.

 Some original Edison Nickel Iron Cells are over 90 years old and still being used today.